-Sources: Dairy Farmers of Canada and The Nielsen Company: weighted average retail sale price in Canada over 52 weeks ending in October 2023 MILK IS ONE OF THE MOST INEXPENSIVE BEVERAGES IN CANADA AND PROVIDES 15 ESSENTIAL NUTRIENTS IN OUR DIET AVERAGE RETAIL PRICE OF BEVERAGES IN CANADA, PER LITRE
+Sources: Dairy Farmers of Canada and The Nielsen Company: weighted average retail sale price in Canada over 52 weeks ending in October 2022.

-Sources: Dairy Farmers of Canada and The Nielsen Company: weighted average retail sale price in Canada over 52 weeks ending in October 2023.
+MILK IS ONE OF THE MOST INEXPENSIVE BEVERAGES IN CANADA AND PROVIDES 15 ESSENTIAL NUTRIENTS IN OUR DIET

-SUPPLY MANAGEMENT AND
+AVERAGE RETAIL PRICE OF BEVERAGES IN CANADA, PER LITRE

-COLLECTIVE MARKETING (continued)
+Sources: Dairy Farmers of Canada and The Nielsen Company: weighted average retail sale price in Canada over 52 weeks ending in October 2022.